ShobhitRathi/SQLoad/README.md

 Currently there are these commands available to execute on the server
 1. `;help` - List out the basic description of the bot and the available commands on it.
     ##### FUNCTIONAL DEPENDENCIES TASKS
-2. `;closure` - prompts for a relational Schema R and the functional Dependencies F, then returns the closure of all attributes
+2. `;closure` - prompts for a relational Schema R and the functional Dependencies F, then returns the closure of all attributes (100% accuracy)
     ##### SQL TASKS
 3. `;texttosql` - prompts for a database and a query, then generates a SQL response query.
 4. `;sqltotext` - prompts for a SQL query, then translates it into its natural language.